JuliaDynamics/Agents.jl/docs/src/api.md

 collect(allids(model))
 ```
 You will notice that only 1 agent got killed.
 This is simply because the final state of the iteration of `ids_in_position` was reached unnaturally, because the length of its output was reduced by 1 *during* iteration.
-To avoid problems like these, you need to `copy` the iterator to have a non dynamic version.
+To avoid problems like these, you need to `collect` the iterator to have a non dynamic version.

 **Lazy** means that when possible the outputs of the iteration are not collected and instead are generated on the fly.
 A good example to illustrate this is [`nearby_ids`](@ref), where doing something like